ModelZoo/TextClassification/README.md

 # TextClassification

 TextClassification Model implemented by [ModelZoo](https://github.com/ModelZoo/ModelZoo).
+We can use this model to get the positive or negative emotion of movie comments.

 ## Installation